Call Today: 407-540-1551

 Self Defense

-Also known as the justified use of force, self defense is a defense to the crime of battery so long as you use non-deadly force to defend yourself against another person's unlawful attack.
+Self defense, also known as the justified use of force, is a defense to the crime of Felony Battery so long as non-deadly force was used to defend yourself against the other person’s unlawful attack.

 Contact Criminal Defense Lawyer Richard Hornsby

-If you have been arrested or charged with the crime of Felony Battery in Central Florida or the greater Orlando area, please contact Criminal Defense Lawyer today.
+If you have been arrested or charged with the crime of Felony Battery in Central Florida or the Greater Orlando area, contact Orlando Criminal Defense Lawyer today.

 The initial consultation is free and I am always available to advise you on the proper course of action that can be taken.